Neo-Hao/grokking-relational-database-design/chapter_01/README.md

 The script prepared for SQLite database is [`sqlite_db.sql`](./sqlite_db.sql).
 You can load the prepared script by:

 1. Open the terminal, navigate into the `chapter_01` folder of this repository
-2. Run the following command, and you will be in the SQLite console environment:
+2. Run the following command to create a new database named `onlinestore.db`, and you will be in the SQLite console environment:

 ```
 sqlite3 onlinestore.db